ColtonsProjects/AI-Bitcoin-Model/README.md

+# BTC Prediction Software

+![Home Image](home.png)

 # Backend Model Explanation
 The model is designed to predict the next closing price of bitcoin based on historical data.
 It uses a Long Short-Term Memory (LSTM) neural network, which is well-suited for time series prediction tasks due to its ability to capture temporal dependencies.

-![Home Image](home.png)

 ## Key Components